-We checked the staff recruitment records, including those for two members of staff who had been recruited within the past year.
+We checked the staff recruitment records.
 We found that the practice had followed its recruitment policy and retained all of the relevant documents.

 It was practice policy to carry out a Disclosure and Barring Service (DBS) check for all members of staff prior to employment and periodically thereafter.
-We saw evidence that all members of staff had a DBS check prior to employment.
+We saw evidence that all members of staff had a DBS check in place.
 (The DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).